kingmaduka1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The script that creates a directory
+The script that changes the group owner